Ivan Šantek

-Ivan Šantek (23 April 1932 – 14 April 2015) was a Croatian football player.
+Ivan Šantek (23 April 1932 – 14 April 2015) was a Croatian and Yugoslav football player.
 He was born in Zagreb.

 International career

 Šantek made his debut for Yugoslavia in a November 1956 Summer Olympics match against the United States and earned a total of 6 caps, scoring no goals.
 He was a participant at the 1956 Summer Olympics and the 1958 FIFA World Cup.
 His final international was a September 1958 friendly match away against Austria.